-The first step to implement this model is to map available maternal care services.
-The Betsy Lehman Center and PNQIN are collaborating with the Department of Public Health and U.S. Centers for Disease Control and Prevention to implement the Levels of Care Assessment Tool (LOCATe).
-Massachusetts added a set of additional questions to the LOCATe tool to ensure that the results capture information on disparities in care and opportunities to support equity.
+1. Mapping available maternal care services: As a first step, the Betsy Lehman Center and PNQIN are working with the Department of Public Health and U.S. Centers for Disease Control and Prevention to implement the Levels of Care Assessment Tool (LOCATe).
+The Massachusetts LOCATe survey tool will also capture information on disparities in care.

-The results of the survey will be used to better understand the systems of care serving pregnant patients, mothers and infants — including how those services respond to the unique needs of a diverse population.
-PNQIN will offer consultation to participating hospitals to verify the LOCATe findings and support efforts to provide risk-appropriate maternal care.
+2. Supporting risk-appropriate maternal care: The results of the LOCATe survey will be used to better understand the systems of care serving pregnant patients, mothers and infants — including how those services respond to the unique needs of a diverse population.
+PNQIN will offer consultation to participating hospitals to verify LOCATe findings and support efforts to provide risk-appropriate maternal care.

 The PNQIN website has in-depth information about the Levels of Maternal Care model: https://www.mpqcma.org/levels-of-maternal-care